cedmandocdoc/agos/README.md

 ## Overview

 Agos `(Filipino translation of Stream)` is a utility library that helps the data flow to be composed in a functional manner.
 It is inspired by other reactive libraries like RxJS, xstream and mostjs but with one key difference, the data source is naturally interactive.
 The general idea of the library is base on the article [Redefining Observarble](https://github.com/cedmandocdoc/redefining-observable), basically, it enables the data source to be reactive with an outside entity like an observer.
-It is also implements [Fantasy Land](https://github.com/fantasyland/fantasy-land) `Semigroup`, `Monoid`, `Functor`, `Apply`, `Applicative`, `Chain` and `Monad`.
+It is also implements [Fantasy Land](https://github.com/fantasyland/fantasy-land) `Semigroup`, `Monoid`, `Functor`, `Apply`, `Applicative`, `Chain`, `Monad` and has interoperability in [Observable](https://github.com/tc39/proposal-observable).

 ## Installation